Judge Mathis: 20th season anniversary

-Mathis has stated that from the beginning, he only expected his court show to last 3 seasons.
-Judge Mathis is one of the longest-running, successful programs in the court show genre.
-Since the 2018–19 television season, it's one of two courtroom programs to have existed for two decades under one arbitrator.
-As of fall 2021 with the departure of Judge Judy, Judge Mathis is now the only program currently still in production to have existed for over two decades under one arbitrator.
+Mathis had stated that from the beginning, he only expected his court show to last 3 seasons.
+Judge Mathis was one of the longest-running, successful programs in the court show genre.
+Since the 2018–19 television season, it was one of two courtroom programs to have existed for two decades under one arbitrator.
+As of fall 2021 with the departure of Judge Judy, Judge Mathis was the only program currently still in production to have existed for over two decades under one arbitrator.

 Awards

 Judge Greg Mathis's "inspirational and positive messages to young people" won the court show a PRISM Commendation in May 2002.
 The court show went on to win an NAACP Image Award for Outstanding News/Information – Series in 2004.
 In April 2018, the court show won a Daytime Emmy Award for Outstanding Legal/Courtroom Program, just ahead of making its milestone 20th season.

 When Judge Mathis was crowned the winner of the Daytime Emmy Award in 2018, it became the first courtroom series with an African American jurist to win the award.
 In his acceptance speech for his first-ever Emmy win, he credited his diverse staff of females and minorities: